Spurn National Nature Reserve

 The lighthouse is over a century old so and some stone floors and stairs may be worn and uneven in places, and the staircase leading to the lantern room is very steep.
 Sensible footwear must be worn if you wish to ascend the lighthouse tower.
 Open toe sandals without heel straps and flip- flops are not suitable.

 You can also choose to include cycle hire or a spurn safari in your trip to the lighthouse.
-Please visit the Spurn Discovery Centre page for more information, booking and prices.
+Please visit the Spurn Discovery Centre for more information, booking and prices.

 Spurn Discovery Centre

 Jutting out into the mouth of the Humber, Spurn is very much exposed to the elements.
 Visitors should be aware that there is a 1km 'washover' section of sand which is covered by water at high tide, effectively cutting the end of the peninsula off from the mainland, creating Yorkshire's first 'island'!

 Strong currents and soft sand underfoot mean that it is very dangerous to enter the water over the washover section (marked 'Danger' on the map below) – please do not make any attempt to cross the wash-over until all the water has gone.
 Make sure you get the most out of your day by checking the tide times carefully before you go and pay close attention to the latest information on display once you get there.

 - Spring: Birds - Whimbrel; Wheatear; Ring ouzel; Plants - Scurvy grass

 - Summer: Invertebrates - Red-veined darter; Birds - Little tern; Mammals - Harbour Porpouise; Plants - Suffocated clover